grz0zrg/fsynth/documentation/mk/docs/glsl.md

 ## How-to

-Fragment usage of the graphics pipeline is restricted to a single fragment program which will be executed by the GPU for each pixels of the graphical score/canvas.
+Fragment usage of the graphics pipeline is restricted to a single fragment program which will be executed by the GPU for each pixels of the accelerated canvas.

 The fragment program is written in GLSL (OpenGL Shading Language) which has a syntax similar to the C language without all the complex bits, it is much simpler to learn.